kolyasalubov/ProjectShop/README.md

 ## Git Flow<a name="Git_Flow"></a>

-We have only master and feature branches.
+We have master and feature branches.

 All feature branches must be tested before being merged into master branch!

+All feature branches should starts from prefix `feature#XXX-YYY` - where XXX - number of issue and YYY - short description of the task e.g. feature-#17-Create_README

-Don't to push features into the master directly!
+Don't push features into the master directly!

-You should have at least 3 approves before merging your feature.
+You should have at least 3 approves from teammates and final approve from technical expert before merging your feature.

 ### How we add features<a name="How_we_add_features"></a>